birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.**

-### Cloning the Apache LarkMidTable<span class="tm">&trade;</span> source code
+### Cloning the GitHub LarkMidTable<span class="tm">&trade;</span> source code

-If you are interested in working with the newest under-development code or contributing to Apache birdLarkdevelopment, you can check out the master branch from Git:
+If you are interested in working with the newest under-development code or contributing to GitHub birdLarkdevelopment, you can check out the master branch from Git:

     # Master development branch
     git clone git@github.com:apache/incubator-birdLark.git